ska-telescope/developer.skatelescope.org/src/community/getting_started.rst

   * This is a very good question!
 We have some slides to tell you `what SAFe is <https://confluence.skatelescope.org/download/attachments/113803312/SKA%20SAFe%20Introduction%20-%20July%2020.pptx?version=1&modificationDate=1595231478869&api=v2>`_.
   * You should also visit the `Training Events <https://confluence.skatelescope.org/display/SE/Training+Events>`_ Confluence page, and discover when the next appropriate SAFe training sessions will happen.
 You will probably want to attend the SAFe for Teams training, but please discuss this with your Scrum Master.
 The training could happen at any point in the next three months, and some of it will be revision of what you've learnt from reading the slides.

 * What are we building?
-The `Solution Intent <https://confluence.skatelescope.org/display/SWSI>`_ Confluence pages describe the software architecture of the SKA.
+  * The `Solution Intent <https://confluence.skatelescope.org/display/SWSI>`_ Confluence pages describe the software architecture of the SKA.
 It also describes the direction in which we intend the architecture to evolve.
 We suggest you look at the top-level views, and then look at the specific views for the part of the system that your team is working on.
 Again, at this stage, you're only looking at a small section of the information.
 You can return later to get a better idea of the wider context.
 Your Scrum Master will help you identify the relevant pages.

+* How are we building it?

+  * We have a guide to the `way SKA currently works to develop software <https://confluence.skatelescope.org/display/SE/Improving+the+context-awareness+of+our+teams+and+collaborators>`_.
+This tells you a bit about what teams we have and what we are doing.
   * You'll also want to look at the `Operations Context <https://confluence.skatelescope.org/display/SWSI/Operations+Context>`_, to find out how the software fits in to the operational environment of the running telescope.
   * Check out the `timeline <https://confluence.skatelescope.org/display/SE/Bridging+Vision+and+Roadmap#BridgingVisionandRoadmap-SolutionRoadmapTowardsT%E2%82%80>`_ of the software project, so you know roughly what the SKA is planning to do when, and where we are in the process of building a world-leading Radio Astronomy Observatory.
   * Coming soon: the SKA Software Security policy!

   * We encourage you to use ssh to push your changes GitLab.
 GitLab tells you how to `set up ssh keys <https://docs.gitlab.com/ee/ssh/>`_.
   * We also expect you to sign your commits.
 GitLab provides instructions on `how to create a GPG key and use it to sign your commits <https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/>`_.